OctopusDeploy/blog/blog/2019-11/octopus-cloud-v2-why-kubernetes/index.md

 ---

-Octopus Cloud launched in July 2018 as an MVP to test customer demand, and we quickly gained some great insights post-launch.
+Octopus Cloud launched in July 2018 as an MVP to test customer demand, and we gained some great insights post-launch.
 We found ourselves with the following:

 - A cloud-based SaaS product for which there was strong demand.
 - A pricing model where the revenue per customer didn’t come close to covering the AWS hosting costs.
-- A non-optimized architecture which allocates a dedicated VM for each customer.
+- A non-optimized architecture that allocated a dedicated VM for each customer.

 Octopus had always been designed to be hosted on the user’s own hardware, not as a multi-tenant co-hosted solution.
 So when architecting Octopus Cloud v1 there were many different paths available.
 In accordance with the finest of engineering traditions, we started with the _Simplest Thing That Could Possibly Work_ approach, which in this case, was hosting each customer on a dedicated virtual machine.
-This was a resounding success.
-It removed many unknowns, leaving us with a clear problem to solve…
+This was a resounding success, and it removed many unknowns, leaving us with a clear problem to solve…

 ## Reduce costs and improve performance

-What are the costs of an Octopus Cloud v1 customer?
+What were the running costs per Octopus Cloud v1 customer?

 ![Octopus Cloud 1.0 architecture diagram](../../2019-10/octopus-cloud-1.0-reflections/octopus-cloud-v1-architecture-diagram.png "width=600")